Network monitoring

-Network monitoring is the use of a system that constantly monitors a computer network for slow or failing components and that notifies the network administrator (via email, SMS or other alarms) in case of outages or other trouble.
+Network monitoring is the use of a system that constantly monitors a computer network for slow or failing components and that notifies the network administrator (via email, SMS or other alarms) in case of outages or threats.
 Network monitoring is part of network management.

 Details

 While an intrusion detection system monitors network threats from the outside, a network monitoring system monitors the network for problems caused by overloaded or crashed servers, network connections or other devices.

 For example, to determine the status of a web server, monitoring software may periodically send an HTTP request to fetch a page.
 For email servers, a test message might be sent through SMTP and retrieved by IMAP or POP3.

 Commonly measured metrics are response time, availability and uptime, although both consistency and reliability metrics are starting to gain popularity.
 The widespread addition of WAN optimization devices is having an adverse effect on most network monitoring tools, especially when it comes to measuring accurate end-to-end delay because they limit round-trip delay time visibility.

 Status request failures, such as when a connection cannot be established, it times-out, or the document or message cannot be retrieved, usually produce an action from the monitoring system.
 These actions vary; An alarm may be sent (via SMS, email, etc.) to the resident sysadmin, automatic failover systems may be activated to remove the troubled server from duty until it can be repaired, etc.

 Monitoring the performance of a network uplink is also known as network traffic measurement.